misthi0s/misthi0s.github.io/content/about/index.md

 My goal with this blog is to both provide a creative outlet for myself where I can post my thoughts and ideas, as well as (hopefully) provide useful insight to others.
 If I can provide inspiration or knowledge to even a single person, then I have accomplished my mission!

-Certifications: GSEC, OSWP, Splunk Core User, AWS CCP
+Certifications: GSEC, GREM, OSWP, Splunk Core User, AWS CCP